viernes, 16 de diciembre de 1988

 y aquel amor que llevo pegado al alma mía.

-One hour and I'm sad now, I'm sad
+One hour and I'm sad now, I'm sad,

-because you left me an hour ago
+because you left me an hour ago;

 (Pintura del artista japonés Arata Yokoyama)

-as I carry love to my soul,
+as I carry love bound to my soul,

 as the bird kisses the air in flight,

-as the celestial paints to the high sky,
+as the blue paints the high sky,

-as you saw joy with laughter,
+as joy is dressed in laughter,

-I am sad and so I will continue tomorrow
+I am sad and so I will continue tomorrow,

-because it will be a long weekend
+because it will be a long weekend,

-as I carry love to my soul,
+as I carry love bound to my soul,

-as lives the root in the ground
+as the root lives deep in the soil,

-as sugar in the heart
+as sugar lies in the heart

 as a world of illusion travels through my mind.

-and this agony makes me insane,
+and this agony drives me mad—

 Because you are all my air, my flight,

-you are root, my sweet, my joy
+you are root, my sweetness, my joy,

-my sky, my illusion, my candy
+my sky, my illusion, my caramel,

 martes, 12 de julio de 1988